Association for Real Change: Organisation

-In Northern Ireland, it manages the Telling It Like It Is project, a group of adults with a learning disability who are keen to have their voice heard.
-Originating out of the resettlement agenda and part funded by Belfast Health & Social Care Trust South-Eastern Health & Social Care Trust and the Western Health & Social Care Trust groups operate within local communities and hospital settings.

 Projects

 ARC aims at provision for people with a learning disability and is involved in national projects.
 These projects range from improving management and training programmes and promoting best practices in the learning disability sector to Black and Minority Ethnic projects.

 It is particularly concerned with "mate crime", a form of hate crime which they define as a situation where someone makes friends with a person with learning disabilities and goes on to abuse or exploit that relationship.
 They have campaigned for both police and social workers to be more vigilant of this sort of abuse.
 Its Safety Net campaign was launched in 2009 and ran for three years.
 They were aware that these crimes were hidden and especially in rural areas people did not know how to report them and there was not enough support.

-Disclosure checks

-ARC is a registered umbrella body offering a full service to all 4 nation countries, enabling member organisations to obtain Disclosures for their workforce.